How to Draw Anime Eyes

 Remember: On top of the basic grays with their respective gradients, add brightness and textures that match the style of your drawing (see the example in the previous point).

-Steps 1 and 2, start by making the eyelids, this will help you to figure out where to place the iris and the rest of the eye.
+Steps 1 and 2, start by drawing the eyelids, this will help you to figure out where to place the iris and the rest of the eye.

 In step 3, add some basic grey tones (check chapter 4.
 “Styles and greyscale”) and then…